roccowkh/SCMPAssignment/README.md

 5. save token to keychain for login session
 6. save member list to user default for showing in offline mode
 7. logout to clear the token
+8. Error message if member list cannot be found (will only be shown if cache is empty and list cannot be fetched)